23ewrdtf/notes/Google Cloud/README.md

 It's an automatic process but Control Plane will be offline for a few minutes during transition from less than 5 to over 5.
 If you have autoscailing from 5 to above then you will be constatnly moving from Staging to Production causing Control Plane to be offline each time it's moves.

+in a previous version of the pricing page for GKE this was mentioned as a footnote as it was used to be the case that 1-5 nodes got a free control plane but 6+ was charged.
+However, the it's now free regardless the amount of nodes.
+But that did not change the parity between staging and production.
 ```

 #### Kubernetes nodes /16 subnet